-The Raman signal from certain molecules adsorbed on certain metal surfaces, such ad silver or gold, can be enhanced five-to-six orders of magnitude compared to the Raman signal from the same molecules in bulk volume.
-One theory that has been put forth to explain this phenomenon is that the interaction of the laser beam with irregularities on the metal surface excites conduction electrons leading to a surface plasmon resonance and a strong enhancement of electric field.
-Choosing an appropriate surface substrate for SERS is very important.
-The most popular and universal substrates used for SERS are electrochemically-etched silver electrodes, as well as silver and gold colloids with an average particle size below 20 nm.
+SERS is a phenomenon caused by interacting a laser beam with molecules adsorbed on certain surfaces, such as silver or gold, causing an enhancement of 5-6 orders of magnitude in Raman signal.
+One theory is that the interaction of the laser beam with irregularities on the metal surface excites conduction electrons leading to a surface plasmon resonance and a strong enhancement of electric field.